ricomariani/CG-SQL-author/docs/developer_guide/05_cql_runtime.md

 ### The Value Types

-You can define these types to be whatever is appropriate on your system.
+You can define these types according to what is suitable for your system.
-Usually the mapping is pretty obvious.
+Typically, the mapping is straightforward.
+The standard configuration is shown below:

 ```c
 // value types